 Want to meet the Queen of France and of Navarre?
 From 6 – 9 p.m. the Street Fair continues with food trucks, crêpes, wine, baguette fencing ( En garde!) and a Marie Antoinette photo booth. #FrenchQueenSelfie?
 Join in on the fun on Winter Park Road outside Emmanuel Episcopal Church, 1603 Winter Park Road, Orlando 32803.

 Sadly the French-themed Dinner Party Project is sold out.
 Quel Dommage!

 You can still head on over to Bikes Beans & Bordeaux at 7:30 (no cover!).
 Actually, you can hang out there all day if you like: the Tour de France will be live in the morning.
 They’ll have Mimosas, French beer (Kronenburg), French treats all day.

-There won’t be a bridge with Locks of Love, BUT if you’d like to decorate something (in a way that doesn’t destroy a structure with weight) , enter the FREE Bastille Day Decorated Bicycle contest.
+There won’t be a bridge with Locks of Love, BUT if you’d like to decorate something (in a way that doesn’t destroy a structure with weight) , enter the FREE Bastille Day Decorated Bicycle contest, since we love bycicles and hoverboards, we even got online to find what is the hoverboard 300$ best? to get for our children.
 Bling it, flower it, encrust it with “locks” and then ride it to the street celebration outside Emmanuel Episcopal Church.
 They’ll be judged and prizes will be handed out around 8 p.m.